constabulary/gb/README.md

 - `-q` - decreases verbosity, effectively raising the output level to ERROR.
 In a successful build, no output will be displayed.
 - `-goroot` - alters the path to the go toolchain in use, eg `gb build -goroot=$HOME/go1.4`.
 - `-goos`, `-goarch` - analogous to `env GOOS=...
 GOARCH=... gb`.
 - `-f` - ignore cached packages if present, new packages built will overwrite any cached packages.
+This effectively disables incremental compilation.
 - `-F` - do not cache packages, cached packages will still be used for incremental compilation, `-f -F` is advised to disable the package caching system.

 ## Plugins